Leo2403-LB/EECS6893_Final_Report/README.md

 - `ml_test.ipynb`
   This notebook contains function-level tests for the machine learning components.
   The **last execution cell** in the notebook shows the relevant test results.

+- `build_graph.py`
+  This is the file which used to download manhattan map which can also work on other area for furthur extenstion.
 ---

 ### Data Files